+Growing up, PJ Offner wanted to become a comic book artist, before realising that there were many other creative avenues to explore.
+After his graphic-design studies at AAA School of Advertising, his passion for illustration grew and ‘the rest is history,’ he says.
 One of his most exciting assignments was taking part in The Monster Project, which saw artists from around the world bringing children’s drawings of monsters to life in graphic illustrations for a good cause.
 He’s also collaborated with brands such as Sneaker Lab.
 ‘Next, I’m working on a few animation projects for Bewilder.tv and some other exciting things, which I can’t reveal just yet.’

-I always knew I wanted to do something visual for a living and wasn’t very good at anything besides drawing really, so straight after high school I studied graphic design at AAA School of Advertising, where I grew my passion for illustration.
+how did you get started?I always knew I wanted to do something visual for a living and wasn’t very good at anything besides drawing really, so straight after high school I studied graphic design at AAA School of Advertising, where I grew my passion for illustration.

-Gainful employment – realising I could draw for a living.
+what has been your defining career moment to date?Gainful employment – realising I could draw for a living.

-Too many to mention... but definitely Robert Crumb, Cleon Peterson, DXTR the Weird, Kaws, Robin Davey and Smash 137.
+are there any artists you look up to?Too many to mention... but definitely Robert Crumb, Cleon Peterson, DXTR the Weird, Kaws, Robin Davey and Smash 137.

-where do you find your inspiration?
+where do you find your inspiration?Books, cartoons and graffiti.

 Learn all about the game changers who are taking things to the Next Level in our #HLNEXTLEVEL2018 issue.